Award recipients receive up to $1,500 per year per award. More than one award may be made each year.

 Important: Language used in the application should be written in a manner that is suitable for review by individuals who are not experts in the field of the applicant.

-- Write a 2 or 3 page summary of the study to include:
+1. Write a two or three page summary of the study to include:

 - Name, mailing address, email, phone, degrees (in progress or earned);

 - Title of study;

 - Abstract of Study (including purpose, research question(s), and research design);

 - Proposed dates for initiation and completion of the study;

 - Plans for disseminating the results of the study;

 - A brief statement explaining how the research advances Jean Garvin's legacy by contributing to the education of Vermont's students with disabilities.

 2. Include a budget (up to $1,500) with descriptions and amounts of each proposed item.
 If the proposal is attached to a research project that has funding, explain why more funding is needed.

 3. Include a letter of support from a UVM faculty advisor, including his or her willingness to supervise the research from to start to finish, and an assurance that all required IRB procedures will be followed for the protection of human subjects.